PianoTexas International Festival & Academy

 All practice rooms are available 24 hours a day.

+“Conversations” are light-hearted affairs, in which PianoTexas’ vastly experienced Guest Artists share valuable information along with entertaining stories and anecdotes of a life in music.
 These highly popular, informal question-and-answer sessions provide excellent opportunities for constructive interactive dialogues on such important topics as the music profession, careers, recording, performing, practicing, competitions and understanding of styles.

 Media Package

-At the conclusion of the Program, these Media Packages will be individually uploaded and distributed.
+At the conclusion of the Program, these Media Packages are individually uploaded.

 Cost